DanCQ/Digital-Clock--Javascript/README.md

 <a href="https://digital-clock--javascript.pages.dev/">Digital Clock</a>

 This was my first Javascript program. <br>
-I'll try to make it more interesting looking by improving it overtime.
+I'll try to make it more interesting by improving it overtime.